aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 A major contributing factor to those issues, is that the ergonomics of introducing breaking changes (cx-protocol version bump), are not very good.
 Something about the process feels convoluted and we seem to be getting it wrong almost every time we attempt it.

-Its hard to pin-point the exact technical reasons for this, but a re-think of the entire process, as well as the assumptions that lead to it, is warranted.
+We should consider a re-think of the entire process, as well as the assumptions that lead to it.

 ## Validate Compatibility